FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Observational Data

 \subsection{Radio observations}

-In the months following the detection of FRB 200428, many radio telescopes monitored SGR J1935+2154, but unfortunately many observation campaigns led to null results.
-The few successful radio detections from SGR J1935+2154 all appeared much weaker (and most slower) than FRB 200428.
-This section discusses the few available radio detections from SGR J1935+2154; their properties are listed in Table~\ref{tab:radio_observations}.
+In the months following FRB 200428, many radio telescopes monitored SGR J1935+2154 but most observation campaigns led to null results.
+The few successful radio detections from SGR J1935+2154 in 2020 all appeared much weaker (and most slower) than FRB 200428.

+On 2022 October 10, Swift/BAT and INTEGRAL detected a number of XRBs from SGR J1935+2154 \citep{2022ATel15667....1P,2022GCN.32698....1M}, indicating that the magnetar was entering another active bursting phase.
+In the following weeks, two radio bursts were detected \citep{2022ATel15681....1D, 2022ATel15707....1H}, both with arrival times coincident with the detection of XRBs (\citep{2022ATel15682....1W, 2022ATel15708....1L}).

+This section presents the detections of radio bursts from SGR J1935+2154, and their properties are listed in Table~\ref{tab:radio_observations}.